meer-khan/project-management-application-django/README.md

 ---

+## Note related to improvements.
+Completed the initial implementation of the authentication and project management APIs, along with the corresponding test cases.
+While the core functionality is in place.

+I worked on Django a few years ago, this project helped me to refresh my knowledge of this framework, I know there are still a lot of improvements I can make, and covering the whole framework, I can assure you that with proper time, I will come back on track with Django again.
+I just need a bit of time and proper deliverables to enhance and refresh my understanding of this framework.

+There are several areas that can be further improved for robustness, maintainability, and efficiency.
+Due to time constraints and the current workload, I have prioritized delivering a working solution, but I’d like to highlight potential areas for future enhancements.

+- Exception Handling & Error Responses
+- Improved Logging & Monitoring
+- Enhancing API Responses
+- Optimizing Database Queries & Performance

+---

 ## Note and Assumptions:
 - Used **pipenv** as packagemanager.
 - Used SQLite as a  database (As it comes with Django by default).